AccelerationNet/function-cache/README.md

 ### clear-cache, clear-all-caches

-A function that will remove all cached results from the cache
+A function that will remove all cached results from the cache.

+`clear-cache` accepts either a cache or the name of a cached function

 #### clear-cache-partial-arguments